rcnz33/rcnz33/README.md

 - 👋 Hi, I’m @rcnz33
+- 🙌 Thank you for visiting my profile 😊
-- 👀 I’m interested in Game / Android Dev and Web Dev.
+- 👀 I’m interested in Android Dev and Web.
-- 🌱 I’ve learned the basics of HTML, CSS and Java🤗.
-Currently learning Kotlin. 💖
+- 🌱 I’ve learned basics of HTML, CSS and Java 🏆
-- 📅 Planning to learn in the future: Javascript and Python
+- 📅 Currently learning: Kotlin 🚩
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...